 To open enroll in Dassel-Cokato Middle School, call (320) 286-4100, ext.
 1600.

 Dassel-Cokato High School believes in promoting positive relationships, personal responsibility, and academic rigor in order to prepare students for success in a changing world.

-Along with a range of academic opportunities, including advanced placement (AP) and college-credit courses, the high school offers a variety of extra- and co-curricular activities for those interested in participating in athletics and fine arts.
+Along with a range of academic opportunities, including advanced placement (AP) and college-credit courses, the high school offers a variety of extracurricular and co-curricular activities for those interested in participating in athletics and fine arts.

-DCHS believes in being responsive to the needs of students, and challenging them to reach their potential.
+DCHS believes in being responsive to the needs of students and challenging them to reach their potential.
 With this in mind, students recently began using laptops to expand the ways they learn new information.
-Along with the computers, teachers receive ongoing staff development training to help them make best use of the technology available.
+Along with the computers, teachers receive ongoing staff development training to help them make the best use of the technology available.

 For the 2015-16 school year, DCHS offered an optional take-home laptop for every student every day.
 Available technology, combined with differentiated curriculum and teaching strategies, will better prepare students for the schools or workplaces they will enter after high school.

 The high school also offers courses taught at the school that equate to more than 70 college credits through Southwest Minnesota State University, St. Cloud State University, Ridgewater College, and the University of Minnesota.